piclas-framework/piclas/regressioncheck/checks/NIG_PIC_poisson_Leapfrog/parallel_plates_SEE_Morozov2004/readme.md

   - (i) the incident electron disappears and the wall acquires a negative charge
   - (ii) one secondary electron with energy eps is knocked out of the wall, and
   - (iii) two secondary electrons with energies eps1 and eps2 are knocked out of the wall
-- Coupled Power
+- Compare number of particles: PartAnalyze.csv
-  - output is compared with a reference value that has been tuned to give ~ X J
+  - output is compared with a reference value for const. collision energy of primary electrons of 50, 100 and 200 eV
-  - parameter.ini for activating coupled Power output

-        CalcCoupledPower = T